Deeepakgm/Social_media_analyser/README.md

 4. Run the Application

-To run the app locally, execute the following command:

-    For Flask:

-flask run

-Or:

-python app.py

 This will start the app and make it accessible at http://localhost:5000.
 5. Interact with the Web Interface